sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-07-31-montenegro.md

 It had already been a day, so we found a grocery store to get stuff for dinner and breakfasts and Dan ran in.
 The kids and I looked for and recorded a decent amount of new license plates.

 Back up the serpentine, not fun, but flew by quicker than the way down.
 Once we were close to the top, I pulled over so I could get a real look.
-There happened to be a stall selling stuff and I coudln't not by the fruit wine...Herb Hertlinger would have been so dissapointed.
+There happened to be a stall selling stuff and I couldn't not by the fruit wine...Herb Hertlinger would have been so disappointed.
 It was kinda good.

 ![Alt text](/images/travel/PXL_20230801_185018054.jpg)